 "I'm just the backup heir," I snorted.
 "But yes, I know.
 Dad's the head, so I need to be able to know whose butt to kiss to make the clan happy."
 Dad's cough sounded suspiciously like a laugh.
 "I'm right, aren't I?
 Crap."

 "Itadakimasu," I echoed Ino, and then dug in.
 I gave a happy sigh.
 I swear, my mother must have taken cooking lessons from a god.
 It was over all too soon, though, and then I had to get ready for the meeting.
-Ino changed her clothes and freshened her makeup, but I had to take a shower and everything.

 "It's not my fault you have bad fashion taste!
 You'd wear a t-shirt and pajama pants all the time if you could!"
-I mean, she wasn't wrong.
+I mean.
+She wasn't wrong.

 "I do wish you'd dress nicely more often," Mother said as she straightened my obi.
 "You look so pretty when you put effort into your appearance."